chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

 Therefore, the bidirectional theorem holds. ∎

-The concept of *admissibility* deserves mention.
 Just as the notion of Word Length introduced a dimension of *"semanticality"* to the formal system, so too does the notion of an Admissible Sentence introduce a dimension of *"grammaticality"*.
-Theorem 2.3.9 takes no stance on what constitutes an Admissible Sentence, what sort of grammatical forms and structures might define this notion, except to say it must be the result of a Limitation of Words that belongs to the Corpus.
+Theorem 2.3.10 takes no stance on what constitutes an Admissible Sentence, what sort of grammatical forms and structures might define this notion, except to say it must be the result of a Limitation of Words that belongs to the Corpus.

 The significance of Theorem 2.3.10 is the additional syntactical constraint that is imposed over and above *admissibility* into a Corpus when a Sentence under goes inversion.
 Not only must the Inverse Sentence possess *admissibility*, the pre-cursor to *grammaticality*, but it must also display Word-level symmetry.
 This is definitively confirmed by Theorem 2.3.11.